f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

   :align: center
   :scale: 100%

-SNMP Trap receivers may be added and a community or a user is added depending on the security model.
+SNMP Trap receivers may be added, and a community or a user is added depending on the security model.

 .. image:: images/rseries_monitoring_snmp/image5.png
   :align: center